-If you have constipation, that means that your bowel movements cause straining, are hard to pass and do not happen on a regular schedule.
+If you have constipation, your bowel movements cause straining, are hard to pass, and do not happen on a regular schedule.
 While almost everyone has bouts with constipation, some people live with it for their entire lives.
-While it isn’t necessarily serious (unless you are straining so much that you cause damage to your body), you don’t always feel great when you are “backed up” so to speak.
+So while it isn’t necessarily serious (unless you are straining so much that you cause damage to your body), you don’t always feel great when you are “backed up,” so to speak.

 Now, there isn’t a set “normal” schedule for people – but everyone has their own normal.
-Some people will go to the bathroom every day at 7 AM.
+For example, some people will go to the bathroom every day at 7 AM.
 Other people might go three times a day.
 Whatever is normal for you is normal.
 However, going more than 72 hours without going to the bathroom is often too long based on a modern diet.
-What’s worse, the longer you go, the harder it gets to go to the bathroom as the waste itself has hardened.
+Worse, the longer you go, the harder it gets to go to the bathroom, as the waste has hardened.

 Someone who has constipation may have other issues as well.
-This includes bloating, trouble going, hard stools, small stools, and sometimes the most annoying of all, the fact that your bowel movements feel incomplete.
+This includes bloating, trouble going, hard stools, small stools, and sometimes the most annoying fact that your bowel movements feel incomplete.

 Constipation happens for many reasons, such as changes to what you eat, not getting enough fiber, not drinking enough water, holding your bowel movements in, stress, eating too much dairy, using too many laxatives, certain medications, eating disorders, pregnancy, cancers, muscle disorders, irritable bowel syndrome (IBS), neurological disorders, hypothyroidism, amongst others.